hakobe/homura/README.md

 This is the IRC bouncer written in JavaScript for Node.js.
 The name "homura" is from [madoka](http://www.madoka.org/) which is the IRC bouncer I used first ;)

 This project is under *DEVELOPMENT*.
-APIs are unstable and some important features may not be implemented.
+APIs are unstable and some important features have not been implemented yet.

 ## Synopsis

 ```
-$ mkdir hom
-$ cd hom
 $ npm install -g homura
 $ vim config.json // see Configuration section
 $ homura -v
 ```

-To use homura, please connect to `host:port` configured in `config.json` from your IRC client.
+To connect to homura with your IRC client, use the host and the port configured in `config.json`.
 You should set the IRC user name like `USERNAME@NETWORKNAME`. (e.g. `akemi@freenode` or `akemi@ircnet` )

 `USERNAME` is an actual user name for IRC networks,